Suunto Vertical 2: AMOLED, Flashlight, and 65-Hour GPS—In-Depth Buyer’s Guide

 • The downsides are less clear and less universal.
 The loss of solar is not the issue that some make it out to be, but there is a decent chance that a buyer will be impacted by the variable quality of Suunto’s optical HR (get a chest strap for sports).

 I think Suunto, rather than Coros, is the real alternative to Garmin.
-Suunto has all the key elements to compete as a mid-to-high-range watch with its quality watch and quality ecosystem.
+Suunto has all the key elements to compete as a mid-to-high-range watch with its quality materials and quality ecosystem.
 Suunto will always lag behind Garmin on features (and price!).
-Still, Coros seems to be inevitably placed behind Suunto as only Garmin and Suunto have ecosystems open to third-party, on-watch apps and widgets.
+When it comes to novel features, Coros seems stuck behind Suunto – only Garmin and Suunto have ecosystems open to third-party, on-watch apps and widgets.

 Suunto Vertical 2